FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 6. When using the operating panel and oscilloscope, because you may have an operational error in wearing gloves, you must work after taking off the gloves.

-7. Under the emergency and abnormalities of people being pinched or wrapped inside by a robot, pushing or pulling the robot arm by force (at least 700 n) to force joint movements.
-With a power -free driver, the arm of the manual mobile robot is limited to emergency and may damage the joint.
+7. Under the emergency and abnormalities of people being pinched or wrapped inside by a robot, pushing or pulling the robot arm by force (at least 700 N) to force joint movements.
+With a power-free driver, the arm of the manual mobile robot is limited to emergency and may damage the joint.

 Security Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Under the "Safety Settings" menu bar in "Auxiliary Application", click "Safety Stop Settings" to enter the safe stop setting function interface.
+Under the "Safety Settings" menu bar in "Auxiliary Application", click "Safety stop mode" to enter the safe stop setting function interface.

 Enable the security stop mode.
 When the robot is reported or warned, the robot will automatically enable and play a role in safe protection.